 Qualifications Are Not All That Matter

 It isn't enough to have an unquestionably perfect set of credentials and experience to be a justice on the Supreme Court; no, it requires more.
 In addition, how that justice will interpret the Constitution is very important as well.
-What is his or her methodology in answering a difficult and ambiguous question before them?
-What do they consider when making a decision.
+What is his or her methodology in answering a difficult and ambiguous question?
+What do they consider when making a decision?
 What tools of interpretation do they bring to the table?
-In his book Active Liberty: Interpreting Our Democratic Constitution, Justice Stephen Breyer provides one answer; one this author agrees with.
+In his book Active Liberty: Interpreting Our Democratic Constitution, Justice Stephen Breyer provides one answer—one this author agrees with.

-In a different article I will go into much more detail about the differences, while this article is to present a pretty clear example which highlights those differences.
+In a different article, I will go into much more detail about the differences, while this article is to present a pretty clear example that highlights those differences.

 The concept of "Active Liberty" is central to the way Justice Breyer interprets the Constitution.
 He defines it this way:

 "The right of the citizenry of the country to participate in government."

 And his argument is that the "interpretive process" must be founded in Active Liberty.
 He expands Active Liberty to mean